 - 1. The Office of the Judicial Administrator receives, investigates, and pursues accusations of violations of the Campus Code of Conduct, or of any other regulation as the University Assembly or Board of Trustees may direct.
 Anyone can direct such accusations, or any questions about the judicial system, to that office. - 2.
 No employee of the Office of the Judicial Administrator shall be a member of the University, Student, Graduate and Professional, or Employee Assembly, or any of their committees or boards, or of a judicial board.

-- 3. The Judicial Administrator shall be appointed for a two-year term.
+The Judicial Administrator may hire students who have had some legal training to act for the Judicial Administrator. - 3.
+The Judicial Administrator shall be appointed for a two-year term.
 A Judicial Administrator can be reappointed for additional terms.
 In October of the year preceding the expiration of the term of the Judicial Administrator, or upon the University Assembly chair's receipt of notice of the Judicial Administrator's resignation or removal, the chair shall convene a six-member search committee, including two members appointed by the President and four members appointed by the University Assembly, to propose two or more nominees to the President.
 The President shall appoint a candidate with the concurrence of the University Assembly.
 In the event of an unexpected vacancy, the Associate Judicial Administrator shall be appointed by the President, with the concurrence of the University Assembly, to serve until a permanent Judicial Administrator is appointed. - 4.
 The Judicial Administrator shall be solely responsible for the Office of the Judicial Administrator.
 The Judicial Administrator shall be independent, although an administrative relationship should exist with the University administration that will support that office.
 He or she shall be subject to removal during the term of office only by action of the Board of Trustees upon recommendation of the University Assembly. - 5.
 The Judicial Administrator shall annually report to the President, the University Assembly, and its Codes and Judicial Committee on the operation of the office and the judicial system as a whole.